 VisibleBody’s muscle anatomy app is really impressive.
-The detailes of each muscle look great on the iPad, however the ability to rotate, title, shift and move in any direction to look at the anatomy from any angle is priceless.
+The details of each muscle look great on the iPad, however, the ability to rotate, title, shift, and move in any direction to look at the anatomy from any angle is priceless.
 This is probably my favorite anatomy app at the moment.
 You can also selectively remove muscles and fade muscles to get a sense of depth and how different muscles are positioned.
 Here is a video demo of the app:

 I used PocketBody for a long time before I found VisibleBody.
 PocketBody is another great anatomy app.
 Unlike VisibleBody, you can not freely zoom, rotate, and pan around the body to see the anatomy from any angle.
 However, PocketBody excels at showing you the depth of anatomy, taking back layer by layer to see how each interacts.
 This app really reminds me of the old Primal Pictures anatomy DVDs that were so popular in the past.

 Mobile OMT, or Mobile Orthopedic Manipulative Therapy, is an app by the makers of CORE above.
-The Mobile OMT app has a ton of high quality videos of mobilization and manipulative techniques.
+The Mobile OMT app has a ton of high-quality videos of mobilization and manipulative techniques.
 I thought the videos were easy to follow with nice descriptions of each test.
-There are three seperate apps for the spine, lower extremity, and upper extremity.
+There are three separate apps for the spine, lower extremity, and upper extremity.

 Kinesiocapture is an extremely powerful video capture and analysis app.
 For those that have used Dartfish on their computers, this is a similar piece of software that offers way more convenience by being able to record video, analyze, and review right on your iPad.
 The app has lots of useful tools to measure angles, apply posture grids, overlay video, and watch two videos side by side.

 There are a ton of great uses for Kinesiocapture.
-In the fitness, performance, and biomechanical fields, the ability to assess sport performance is top notch.
+In the fitness, performance, and biomechanical fields, the ability to assess sports performance is top-notch.
 For the rehabilitation specialist, you can measure angles, show changes over time or post-treatment, analyze posture, and assess movement quality.

 Here is a screenshot from a couple of clips I shot measure hip ROM bilaterally, followed by a demo video of some sport performance applications: